therealravidas/deepfake-detector/README.md

 The model is a retrained ResNet18 with dropouts.
 Test accuracy 99.68%.

 The .ipynb file contains the model architecture.
-The .py file is a webapi ui using streamlit.
+The .py file is a Web API UI using streamlit.

 Requirements - Torch, Torchvision, Pillow, Streamlit.